javanibble/kubernetes-cheat-sheet/minikube-cheat-sheet.md

 Minikube supports Kubernetes features that makes sense locally like, DNS, NodePorts, PersistentVolumes, Ingress, ConfigMaps & Secrets, Dashboards, Container runtime (Docker, rkt, CRI-O), enabling CNI (Container Network Interface) and load balancer.

 Minikube has several custom add-ons that can easily be enabled via the command line.
-The add-ons are, for example, dashboard, ingress, heapster, prometheus, registry-creds, etc...
+The add-ons are dashboard, ingress, heapster, prometheus, registry-creds, and many more.
 The minikube deployment files in `~/.minikube/addons/deployment.yaml` can be used to run custom Kubernetes resources every time minikube starts.

 Minikube is configurable via the config.json file, environment variables and flags.
 The $MINIKUBE_HOME resolves to the `~/.minikube` folder and contains all the minikube configuration and cached minikube artefacts.